JasonPollman/Dist.io/ReadMe.md

 ### Slave Child Process API

 *(Getter)* **SlaveChildProcess#id** → *{Number}*
 Returns the slave's id.
+This will always return the *remote* id.
+So if using a remote slave, this will return the id as determined from the *client*, not the master proxy server.
+If the slave is running locally, the local and remote ids will be the same.

+*(Getter)* **SlaveChildProcess#localId** → *{Number}*
+Returns the slave's local id.
+That is, the id as it was assigned from the master proxy server.

+*(Getter)* **SlaveChildProcess#remoteId** → *{Number}*
+Returns the slave's remote id.
+That is, the id as it was assigned from client machine (not the master proxy server).

 *(Getter)* **SlaveChildProcess#alias** → *{Number}*
 Returns the slave's alias.

+*(Getter)* **SlaveChildProcess#wasProxied** → *{Boolean}*
+True if the slave was spawned by a non-local process, false otherwise.

 **SlaveChildProcess#pause**() → *{SlaveChildProcess}*
 Pauses the slave.
-This means the slave is refusing to execute tasks and an error will be send back to the master for every request (even closing and shutting-down).
+This means the slave will refuse to execute tasks and an error will be send back to the master for every request once paused (even closing and shutting-down).

 **SlaveChildProcess#resume**() → *{SlaveChildProcess}*
 Un-pauses the slave, allowing the slave to again accept messages.